-Energy, utilities and resources
+Energy, utilities & resources

+Companies in the energy, utilities and resources sectors have the potential to play a huge role in the development of a circular economy.
 PwC’s global community of solvers understands the unique challenges of your industry.
 We are ready to help you manage the challenges of energy transition and capture the new opportunities that change brings.

 Taking the lead on sustainability